Master and disciple

 The witness of history

-History itself demonstrates the character of Saint Thomas Christianity as a sampradaya within Hindu religion.
+History itself demonstrates the character of the disciples of Saint Thomas as a Shaivite sampradaya within Hindu religion.

-In 345 A.D., when the ruler of Carnellur gave the suburb of Muziris to the Saint Thomas Christians for their exclusive use, they renamed it Mahadevar Pattanam, the City of Mahadeva (Shiva).
-The king, a Hindu, laid the first brick for the Saint Thomas Christian temple that was built there, and upon its completion he led the first service of prayers to be conducted there.
-This would not have been done if the Saint Thomas Christians were not themselves considered part of Hinduism.
-Eventually a Saint Thomas Christian kingdom, with Mahadevar Pattanam as its capital, was established.
-At Nilamperur, near the site of a Hindu temple, the effigy of a king wearing a pectoral cross was unearthed at the end of the nineteenth century.
-In the north, in the area traditionally known as the Hindu Kush a coin from the first century was found depicting the local raja riding a horse and carrying a cross in his hand.
-In time the Saint Thomas Christians were made the legal patrons and supervisors of all carpenters, metal smelters, blacksmiths, goldsmiths, and barbers–whatever their religion.
+In 345 A.D., when the ruler of Carnellur gave the suburb of Muziris to the Ishannis for their exclusive use, they renamed it Mahadevar Pattanam, the City of Mahadeva (Shiva).
+The king, a Hindu, laid the first brick for the Ishanni temple that was built there, and upon its completion he led the first service of prayers to be conducted there.
+This would not have been done if the Ishannis were not themselves considered part of Hinduism.
+Eventually an Ishanni kingdom (district), with Mahadevar Pattanam as its capital, was established.

-More than one unsuccessful attempt was made in the early centuries by the Mediterranean Christians to establish their form of Christianity in India.
-At the coming of the Europeans in large numbers, however, this began to change, culminating in a full-scale persecution by the Portuguese colonialists, who first came to India in 1498.
-Christians from Europe were always received in total friendship by the Christians of Saint Thomas and often given places to live.
-In many instances the Saint Thomas Christians interceded with the local rulers in gaining residency and trade permissions for the Europeans.
-But sadly, on the part of the opportunistic Europeans there was no such sincere openness, and as soon as any political ascendancy was attained, pressure would be brought to bear on the Saint Thomas Christians to convert to the Christianity of the Westerners.
+At the coming of the Portuguese colonialists to India in large numbers, however, this began to change.
+Christians from Europe were always received in total friendship by the Ishannis and often given places to live.
+In many instances the Ishannis interceded with the local rulers in gaining residency and trade permissions for the Europeans.
+But sadly, on the part of the opportunistic Europeans there was no such sincere openness, and as soon as any political ascendancy was attained, pressure was brought to bear on the Ishannis to convert to the Christianity of the Westerners.

-This came to an appalling climax in the last year of the sixteenth century when the Portuguese Roman Catholic Archbishop of Goa, Alexius Menezes, summoned all the Saint Thomas Christian clergy and a considerable number of laymen to the town of Diamper to supposedly bring peace and reconciliation between the two churches.
+This came to an appalling climax in the last year of the sixteenth century when the Portuguese Roman Catholic Archbishop of Goa, Alexius Menezes, summoned all the Ishanni clergy and a considerable number of laymen to the town of Diamper to supposedly bring peace and reconciliation between them and the Portuguese Catholics.
 In response one hundred fifty-three priests and about six hundred and sixty laymen attended.
-The Saint Thomas Christians were asked to bring all their liturgical and theological texts–especially their ancient texts containing the teachings of Saint Thomas–so they could be “examined.”
-Believing that the Europeans wanted to sincerely discover the apostolic traditions of Saint Thomas, and therefore of Jesus, they did so.
+The Ishannis were asked to bring all their liturgical and theological texts–especially their ancient texts containing the teachings of Saint Thomas–so they could be “examined.”
+Believing that the Europeans wanted to sincerely discover the spiritual traditions of Saint Thomas, and therefore of Jesus, they did so.
 Their horror was boundless when they found themselves surrounded by Portuguese soldiers who forced them at gunpoint to surrender their precious manuscripts, which were then burned in their presence at the order of the Archbishop.
 Because of this “It is not possible to write a complete history of the Christians in South-West India, because the ancient documents of their churches were destroyed by fire at the Synod of Diamper in 1599,” as Cardinal Tisserant admits.

 “What history will not willingly forgive is the literary holocaust which was carried out on the authority of this decree, when all books that could be laid hands on were consigned to the flames.
 It was comparable in many ways with the vandalism of Omar, who by similar wanton destruction ordered the noble library of Alexandria to be consumed by flames.
 The Syrian Christians of today believe that because of this cruel decree, no records are available with them to recover and establish beyond all dispute their past Church history.
 None will deny that there is some substance in this belief” (S. G. Pothen, The Syrian Christians of Kerala).